Average Rent Prices in Virginia Beach

 What's the most common mistake people make with rent prices in Virginia Beach?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Virginia Beach where even small mistakes can erode the savings you'd otherwise enjoy.
+This applies in any market, but it's especially costly in Virginia Beach where prices are already elevated.

 Is the Virginia state average different from Virginia Beach's?

-How much does rent prices cost in Virginia Beach?
+How much does rent cost in Virginia Beach?

 How does Virginia Beach compare to other south cities?

-Among southern cities in our database, Virginia Beach ranks near the middle for rent prices.
+Among southern cities in our database, Virginia Beach ranks on the higher end for rent prices.
 Nearby alternatives include Norfolk and Chesapeake.
 Use our comparison tool to see exact category-by-category differences.

 What factors affect rent prices costs in Virginia Beach?